-Utilization of net operating loss and research and development credit carryforwards may be subject to a substantial annual limitation under Section 382 and Section 183 of the Internal Revenue Code of 1986, as amended, due to ownership changes that have occurred previously or that could occur in the future.
-These ownership changes may limit the amount of net operating losses that can be utilized annually to offset future taxable income.
-The Company has completed several financings since its inception which may result in a change of control as defined in Section 382 or could result in a change in control in the future.
+Utilization of net operating loss and research and development credit carryforwards may be subject to a substantial annual limitation under Section 382 and Section 383 of the Internal Revenue Code of 1986, as amended, due to ownership changes that have occurred previously or that could occur in the future.
+These ownership changes may limit the amount of net operating losses and research and development credit carryforwards that can be utilized annually to offset future taxable income and tax liabilities, respectively.
+The Company has completed several financings since its inception, which may result in a change of control as defined in Section 382 or could result in a change in control in the future.
 The Company has not yet completed a study to assess whether a change of ownership has occurred, or whether there have been multiple ownership changes since its formation.
-However, given the full valuation allowance, there is no material impact to the consolidated financial statements.
+Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and development credit carryforwards before utilization.